ntrezowan/the-plain/_posts/2018-08-02-Configure F5 for Splunk.md

 ### A. Check network connectivity
 1. Ping Splunk log server from F5;
 ```
-[user@f5serv1:Active:In Sync] ~ # ping 10.10.10.1
+# ping 10.10.10.1
 PING 10.10.10.1 (10.10.10.1) 56(84) bytes of data.
 64 bytes from 10.10.10.1: icmp_seq=1 ttl=63 time=0.838 ms
 ^C
 ```
 If ping is down, it does not necessarily mean that no log will go to Splunk server because F5 will send logs to a predefined TCP/UDP port.
-But we need to have ping enabled so that we can use gateway_icmp for monitoring when we create a pool.
+But we need to have ping enabled so that we can use `gateway_icmp` for monitoring when we create a pool.

 2. Check how F5 is reaching Splunk log server;
 ```
-[user@f5serv1:Active:In Sync] ~ # ip route get 10.10.10.1
+# ip route get 10.10.10.1
 10.10.10.1 via 20.20.20.1 prd vlan1  src 11.11.11.2
 cache
 ```
-Here `11.11.11.2` is the TMM interface (also self non-floating IP for F5SERV1) which will be the source when logs are send to `10.10.10.1`.
+Here `11.11.11.2` is the TMM interface (also self non-floating IP for `F51`) which will be the source when logs are send to `10.10.10.1`.
 If there is no route to Splunk, add a static route and verify;
 ```
-user@f5serv1:Active:In Sync] ~ # ip route add 10.10.10.1/32 via vlan1
+# ip route add 10.10.10.1/32 via vlan1
-user@f5serv1:Active:In Sync] ~ # route -n
+# route -n
 Kernel IP routing table
 Destination     Gateway         Genmask         Flags Metric Ref    Use Iface
 0.0.0.0         20.20.20.1      0.0.0.0         UG    0      0        0 vlan1